uviclibraries/infographics/3-canva-graphics.md

   - Enter the URL for the source of this information at the bottom: [bit.ly/dsc-infographic-meditate](https://bit.ly/dsc-infographic-meditate){:target="_blank"}
 4. Create a QR code with the short Bitly URL (how to create your own bit.ly URL is in the Bonus Skills activity #4):
   - Click on the black **Apps** button on the bottom of the left navigation bar (see image).
+  - Type **QR Code** into the search field and then press enter on your keyboard.
-  - Click on the **white QR Code icon**.
+  - Click on the white **QR Code** icon on the top left of the grid of search items.
   <img src="images/infographics-graphics-11.png" style="float:right;width:100px;height:160px;" alt="Apps option on navigation bar">
-  - Paste your shortened Bitly URL into the while field that appears, and then click on the teal **Generate code button**.
+  - Paste your shortened Bitly URL - https://bit.ly/dsc-infographic-meditate - into the while field that appears, and then click on the teal **Generate code** button.
   - Move the QR code that appeared on your infographic to the bottom right corner and resize it to fit the space available.
     <button onclick="toggle('gif4')">Show/Hide Animation</button>
     <div id="gif4">